TerryMooreII/angular-wysiwyg/README.md

 **Note:**  The `font` and `font-size` dropdowns must be in thier own group.

-List of possible buttons |
+List of possible buttons | Notes
 ------------|
 bold |
 italic |